jessiepelosi/FASTA-Scripts/README.md

-# misc_code
+# FASTA Scripts and Tools

-This is a repository of miscellaneous code developed by Jessie Pelosi.
+This is a repository of code for basic work with FASTA files.

 Current contents include:

 - get_read_length.py

-Last modified 17 April, 2020
+Last modified 20 May, 2020